-Music is important to video because it can capture a mood and should be used with the same editorial care that you give to your copy.
-It can put the buyer in the right mood or totally turn them off.
+Music is essential to video because it can capture a mood.
+But you need to be careful in your choice of stock music.
+It can put the buyer in the proper perspective or turn them off.

-Stock services is an alternative to hiring a musician and it provides you with a wide range of choices.
-The tunes can be added to your videos easily and inexpensively.
+Stock services are an alternative to hiring a musician and provide you with a wide range of choices.
+In addition, the tunes can be added to your videos quickly and inexpensively.

-Even if you are choosing from a company that has millions or tracks, a small number of those tracks will be chosen dozens if not hundreds of times by other video producers for there own projects.
+Even if you choose from a company with millions of tracks, a handful of that music will become quite popular and be used dozens, if not hundreds of times.
 Therefore, the risk that your chosen track will be found on another video is relatively high.

-Some tracks just resonates with an audience while others don’t.
-In the same way, some music can be a hit others tracks just are just okay.
+Some tracks resonate with an audience, while others don’t.
+In the same way, some music can be a hit; other tracks are just okay.

-If you are using the tracks on social media posts with a short shelf life, it probably does not matter that much.
-But if it is a cornerstone video that will be on your website for several years, you probably don’t want your music to show up in other videos that may be very different from your brand.
+It does not matter if you use the tracks on social media posts with a short shelf life.
+But if it is a cornerstone video that will be on your website for several years, you probably don’t want your music to appear in other videos that may be very different from your brand.

-There is really no way to know if the track you have chosen is already used in other videos.
-I don’t know of any music stock services that will tell you how often a piece of music has been downloaded to date.
+There is no way to know if the track you have chosen is already used in other videos.
+Unfortunately, I have not found any music stock services that will tell you how often a piece of music has been downloaded.

 Here are a couple of ways to mitigate this issue.
-The best is to hire a musician that has part of their portfolio music that matches the style you are looking for your video.
+The best is to hire a musician with a music portfolio that matches the style you are looking for in your video.

-The second approach is to choose from a stock company that will provide you will the music stems.
+The second approach is to choose a stock company that will provide you with the music stems.
 Essentially, they are the separate tracks of each instrument.
 Therefore, you can remix the music to give it a bit of a different sound.

 - 12 tips for creating a cinematic video on your iPhone - March 22, 2023